Malakhovka, Moscow Oblast: History

 With the completion of a railway station in 1884 Malakhovka was recognized as a dacha settlement.
 By the end of 19th century, the settlement was inhabited by such renowned representatives of Russian arts and literature as Anton Chekhov, Maxim Gorky, Ivan Bunin, and Feodor Chaliapin.
 Chaliapin performed in the Malakhovka's Summer Theater before 1914.
 The actress Faina Ranevskaya performed there from the following year, and also had a dacha there.
 At the time of the Revolution Malakhovka was a described as a "hamlet" of about three hundred dachas.

+In the late 1950s, the town's synagogue was burned down on the eve of the Jewish New Year, killing an old Jewish woman.

 Urban-type settlement status was granted to Malakhovka in 1961.

 Pearl of country theatres of Russia, Malakhovsky Summer Theatre.
 Designed by the architect Leon Dauksha in the characteristic modernist style of the era.
 Built in 1911 on the initiative of F. Chaliapin.
 Burned in 1999 as a result of arson.

 Administrative and municipal status

 Within the framework of administrative divisions, Malakhovka is incorporated within Lyuberetsky District of Moscow Oblast.
 Within the framework of municipal divisions, Malakhovka is a part of a larger Malakhovka Urban Settlement, which, in addition to Malakhovka proper, also includes the village of Pekhorka and adjacent territories.